mastro35/thepythoncorner/_posts/2019-01-13-how-to-create-a-watchdog-in-python-to-look-for-filesystem-changes.md

 pip install watchdog
 ```

-Done, we have almost finished, haven't we?\nI mean, we still need to code the program that will actually use this module, but trust me, that will be really easy!
+Done, we have almost finished, haven't we?
+I mean, we still need to code the program that will actually use this module, but trust me, that will be really easy!

 Ok, let's start and pretend that we want to create a program that logs all the file that are created or modified in the same directory of our program.